 To protect the safety of young visitors and to avoid disruptive behavior, children accompanying employees, students, or visitors of Goodwin College must be under the constant supervision of a responsible adult while on College property or on the site of any approved offcampus class or other College event.
-Employees of the College have assigned duties and cannot take supervisory responsibility for any unattended children of employees, students, or visitors.
+The only exception to this policy is the Kid care program, which is an oncampus drop-in child care service that provides supplemental child care assistance for Goodwin College students during class time.
+Employees of the College have assigned duties and cannot take supervisory responsibility for any unattended children of employees. students, or visitors.
 Children should not be unattended in any College facility at any time.
 Furthermore, children may not be brought with students to class sessions, labs, internships, fieldwork placements, or clinical placements.
 A violation of this policy may result in appropriate disciplinary action.